alephlm/asp-net-mvc-exemple/README.md

 # Invoicing - parking

 ## Architecture, Decisions and Assumptions
-- It was done using .NET Core with VSCode in a linux enviroment, so is multi-plataform ready.
+- Project was done using [.NET Core](https://www.microsoft.com/net/download/core) with VSCode in a linux environment, so is multi-plataform ready.
 - An API was built not only for data import but for entire system.
 So you have full acces by using REST methods for dealing with entities.
 - Front-end was built as a Single Page Application Angularjs.
 Works sending and receiving json data.
 - Database used is InMemory.
 When the server stops it wipes all.